Dongfanghong program: History

-In 1958, the Chinese Academy of Science proposed Project 581 which included a plan to launch a satellite into space before 1 October 1959.
+In 1958, the Chinese Academy of Sciences proposed Project 581 which included a plan to launch a satellite into space before 1 October 1959.
 The project was troubled due to the country's lack of expertise in the field of rocketry.
 On 21 January 1959, Zhang Jingfu, who was in charge in the satellite research program, postponed the project to allow effort to be put into developing more basic technologies, such as sounding rocketry.
 In December 1964, during the 3rd National People's Congress, Zhao Jiuzhang suggested that the work on satellites be resumed.
-In August 1968, the Central Special Committee approved Chinese Academy of Science's plan, which later became Project 651.
+In August 1968, the Central Special Committee approved Chinese Academy of Sciences' plan, which later became Project 651.

 In June 1965, the Central Special Committee made the decision to pursue development of a launch vehicle.
 As per the request of Commission for Science, Technology and Industry for National Defense (COSTIND), the vehicle's first stage and second stage would be based on a DF-4 long range missile.
 A solid-fueled third stage was added to the design.

 On 24 April 1970, Dong Fang Hong 1 was launched.
-After reaching orbit, it transmitted a recording of the Chinese song "The East is Red" for 28 days.
+After reaching orbit, it transmitted a tone-generator rendition of the Chinese song "The East is Red" for 28 days.